Manga outside Japan: Germany

 Unlike neighboring countries, Germany never had a vibrant local comic production.
 A volume of Barefoot Gen was licensed in Germany in the 1980s, as was Japan Inc., published by small presses.
 Akiras first volume was not very popular.
 Paul Malone attributes the wider distribution of manga in the late 1990s to the fledgling commercial television stations showing dubbed anime, which led to the popularity of manga.
 Malone also notes that the native German comics market collapsed at the end of the 1990s.
 Manga began outselling other comics in 2000.

 With a few other series like Appleseed in the following years, the "manga movement" picked up speed with the publication of Dragon Ball, an un-flipped German manga, in late 1996.
 In 2007, manga accounted for approximately 70–75% of all comics published in Germany.

 Portugal

 In Portugal, manga has been published by Bertrand, Devir, Mangaline, Meribérica/Líber, Planeta DeAgostini and Texto Editora.
-The first manga published in Portugal were Ranma ½ and Spriggan, both in 1995.
-There is a magazine of manga-inspired Portuguese comics, Banzai.
+The first manga published in Portugal were Ranma ½ and Spriggan, both in 1995, but neither were finished.

+After several failed attempts at publishing manga throughout the early 2000's, in 2012 Devir gave it another try, starting with Death Note, and has continued publishing shonen manga ever since.
+The market has since then slowly expanded, with publishers picking up manga titles, as well as new manga-focused publishers being created.